GSandhu2/ASmartMusicRecommender/README.md

 To run: Run main method in frontend/Home.java.

+Use cases: Right now, our primary use case is finding songs similar sounding to the song that you like.

 # Information for users/developers:
 To develop:
 - Clone repository into the most recent available version of IntelliJ and set Java level to 19.